 But what does this mean?
 Is this all there is to Christianity and conversion or is there more to it?

-When Christ kept the Passover the night before He was crucified, He indirectly, through prayer, explained an important principle to His disciples: “I pray not that You should take them out of the world, but that You should keep them from the evil.
+When Jesus kept the Passover the night before He was crucified, He indirectly, through prayer, explained an important principle to His disciples: “I pray not that You should take them out of the world, but that You should keep them from the evil.
 They are not of the world, even as I am not of the world.
 Sanctify them through Your truth: Your word is truth” (John 17:15-17).

 A Christian believes and follows the truth, knowing it is this that sets him apart from all those around him—sanctifies him.
 He is not of the world and its ways, customs, and traditions.
 But what does this mean?